K-E-R-A-D/BARcSharp/README.md

 # What's next after you get the .bwav files?

 you can play the .bwav files using a plugin called vgmstream for a foobar2000 player: https://www.foobar2000.org/components/view/foo_input_vgmstream , and you can even convert them to .wav files

+# A warning that one must take it seriously

+-DO NOT attempt to move the executable file alone without the DLLs.
+Those DLLs are the working components in order to run the program.